bhavukm/terraform-project-1/README.md

 YouTube Video: https://youtu.be/FOHXylL8e2Q

 6. The infrastructure is deployed in a default VPC and subnets that are available per region (in this case, us-east-1) in an AWS account.

+7. An IAM role (for enabling AWS Session Manager) that will be associated with the 2 AWS EC2 Instances that will be part of the ASG, hosting the static Apache website.
+Again, keeping it separate as I use it in other projects as well.

+Please follow the below steps to configure AWS Session Manager on an AWS EC2 Instance:

+   A. Create an IAM Role for EC2 Instance and attach 𝙰𝚖𝚊𝚣𝚘𝚗𝚂𝚂𝙼𝙼𝚊𝚗𝚊𝚐𝚎𝚍𝙸𝚗𝚜𝚝𝚊𝚗𝚌𝚎𝙲𝚘𝚛𝚎 IAM policy to the role.

+   B. No need to install the amazon-ssm-agent if you are using Amazon Linux AMI, as it is pre-installed.
+For other AMIs, refer to: https://docs.aws.amazon.com/systems-manager/latest/userguide/manually-install-ssm-agent-linux.html